Breast Compressions & Switch Nursing: Helping Your Baby Get More Milk š»āØ

 - 2 min read

-Breast Compressions & Switch Nursing: Helping Your Baby Get More Milk 🐻✨
+Breast Compressions & Switch Nursing: Helping Your Baby Get More Milk š»āØ

-Sometimes babies need a little extra encouragement to keep feeding actively—especially if they’re sleepy, fussy, or just a bit lazy at the breast 😴.
-That’s where breast compressions and switch nursing come in!
-These simple techniques can help your baby get more milk, which can be useful if they’re slow to gain weight or seem frustrated by a slower flow.
+Sometimes babies need a little extra encouragement to keep feeding actively, especially if theyāre sleepy, fussy, or just a bit slow at the breast š“.
+Thatās where breast compressions and switch nursing come in!
+These simple techniques can help your baby get more milk, which can be useful if theyāre slow to gain weight or seem frustrated by a slower flow.

-🖐️ What Are Breast Compressions?
+šļø What Are Breast Compressions?

 Breast compressions are like a little nudge to get the milk flowing when your baby is sucking but not swallowing much.
-Here’s how to do it:
+Hereās how to do it:

-- Hold your breast with your whole hand—either over the top or underneath with your thumb on top.
+- Hold your breast with your whole hand, either over the top or underneath with your thumb on top.

-- Gently squeeze (not too hard—no pain!) to push milk towards the nipple.
+- Gently squeeze (not too hard, no pain!) to push milk towards the nipple.

 - Your baby should start swallowing after a few moments.
-Hold the squeeze until they slow down, then let go.
+Hold the squeeze until they slow down, then let go. (don't let your fingers slide over the skin)

 - Move your hand slightly and repeat as needed.